 Pakistan only has 117 neurologists: PSN

 President of the Pakistan Society of Neurology (PSN), Dr Mohammad Wassay, says that there is a rise in mental disorders in Pakistan that needs to be controlled and there is a dire need to improve mental health.
+But there aren’t enough neurologists to address the concerns.

 In a news conference at the Karachi Press Club, attended by postgraduate trainees from Pakistan, North America, Middle East and Europe, Wasay said that only 117 neurologists are provided to a population of 18 million people.
 75% of public hospitals, medical colleges and universities while 95% of district hospitals in Pakistan are not facilitated with neurologists, which is an alarming situation for the government.